You might be reviewing multiple bids for landscape maintenance at your commercial property in the Greater Chicago area.

 2. Maintenance Areas

-As a commercial property manager, the services to include in a landscape maintenance contract will be based on your unique facility type.
+As a commercial property manager, tailor the services in a landscape maintenance contract to your specific facility type.

 landscape maintenance team prunes branches

 Your commercial landscape maintenance contract should outline which areas you want maintained and which ones you don’t.
-A community map can help you easily outline these goals and clearly mark them so there’s no confusion.
+A community map can help you easily outline these goals and clearly mark them to avoid confusion.

 3. Landscape Master Plans & Rules

-A commercial property attracts visitors and keeps them coming back by having a look and feel that is all its own.
+A commercial property attracts visitors and keeps them coming back by offering a look and feel all its own.

 As such, a commercial landscape maintenance contract should outline specifics in landscape design and maintenance that are important to your brand and reputation.